nktnet1/jewire/README.md

       code: string, // return value of fs.readFileSync(filePath) }
     ```
-3. `jewireGetter`: the internal function used to deepclone and return objects.
+3. `jewireGetter`: the internal function used by jewire to retrieve objects.
+It has the same prototype as [`rewireModule.__get__`](https://github.com/jhnns/rewire?tab=readme-ov-file#rewiredmodule__get__name-string-), although objects are deep cloned using either jewire's default clone function or, if provided, `options.objectClone`.

 ### 2.4.
 Errors